 Note that the introduction of economic nexus in some states also affects this decision, as it creates a liability for sales tax regardless of where inventory is located.

-As I mentioned earlier, selling via FBA incurs fees which may or may not outweigh the cost of doing your own shipping under the SFP program.
+As mentioned earlier, selling via FBA incurs fees which may or may not outweigh the cost of doing your own shipping under the SFP program.

 For businesses with a wide range of products, with different sizes, weights and sales velocities, finding the most economic option is not going to be an easy calculation.
-Many sellers will instead go with an all-or-nothing approach which has the advantage of simplicity but is potentially expensive.
+Many sellers will instead go with an all-or-nothing approach that has the advantage of simplicity but is potentially expensive.